ILIAS-eLearning/ILIAS/docs/documentation/maintenance-coordinator.md

 JF on whether to accept or decline the PR.
 The decision of the JF may be implicit if no objections to the recommendation of the coordinator is made.
 If no agreement is achieved in the JF, the Technical Board will decide upon the request.
+Further note in case two people sharing the role of the coordinator, that the feedback of one coordinator is enough for a request to be processed further.
+If both give feedback, the points of both coordinators must be respected.
+If the coordinators give contradictory feedback, the coordinators must resolve their differences before further processing.

 Final implementations without further changes on the interface do not need formal approval by the JF.
 The merge of the implementation is performed